Oussamanmmh/Blockchain-lottery/README.md

 ### Virtuel Key word in Solidity

 The `Virtuel` keyword in Solidity is used to define functions that can be overridden by derived contracts

+### The Chainlink Keeper

+Chainlink Keepers (renamed to Chainlink Automation) is a decentralized automation service that allows smart contracts to perform automated, scheduled, or conditional actions on-chain — without manual intervention.
+Since smart contract can not excute functions by themselves , Cahinlink Keepers Let You automat smart contract executions based on specific conditions.